Only Yesterday (1991 film): Environment

 Only Yesterday gives a positive experience of country life through Taeko's eyes.
 By allowing her to fulfil her childlike dream of living in the countryside, it explores the sentiment of her confined memories.
 To Napier, the rural Other, located next to the urban centres of postmodernity represents a successful escape to the challenges of modern life.
 This theme reflects Japanese state-sponsored programmes that, beginning in the mid-1980s, have encouraged people to move to the country.
 To Odell and Le Blanc, the opposition between Taeko's urban and rural environments leads to a debate concerning the gap in social community between the city and the country.
 By the end of the film Taeko leaves behind her isolated life as a spinster in an overpopulated city to integrate into a new community environment.
 They compare this form of community living to that shown in Takahata's earlier film Horus, Prince of the Sun (1968), noting that in Only Yesterday "socialism is a notable but subtle subtext".

-Roger Hecht in his analysis of the film utlilises the concept of climate (風土, fūdo) from the philosophy of Watsuji Tetsuro to explain the metaphysical relationship people form with nature.
+Roger Hecht in his analysis of the film utilises the concept of climate (風土, fūdo) from the philosophy of Watsuji Tetsuro to explain the metaphysical relationship people form with nature.
 This relationship being threatened by the alienation of local people from the traditions and environment of the countryside, as well as the direction of Japan's booming economy.
 In this analysis he presents Taeko's first day arriving in the countryside as a reconnection between people, work, and spirituality, highlighting how she follows her in-laws in stopping to pray during her work as the sun rises.
 The satoyama as a working landscape therein represents a coexistence between humans and nature, despite representing "a disappearing model of sustainable stewardship."
 He concludes his analysis by reflecting on the family's judgements that Taeko has internalised in her childhood memories, explaining her experience of fūdo and blooming romance with Toshio as a form of psychological recovery.